 Main achievements: 1) The project supported the development of the National Rural Tourism Master Plan that was approved by the Government.
 It comprises a diagnostic, strategy, action plan and implementation plan and contains the framework and principles for the development of child, youth and family tourism.
 The National Rural Development Council was also constituted; 2) To enhance the capacity for sustainable rural tourism, over 1,000 rural tourism stakeholders were trained through workshops, practical trainings and coaching in programmes mainly concentrating on energy efficiency and sustainable use of resources.
-The programme also facilitated critical networking for groups and individuals involved in rural tourism (providers, local tourism offices, municipalities and civil society); 3) Local development strategies were elaborated in all municipalities in each of the four target regions.
+The programme also facilitated critical networking for groups and individuals involved in rural tourism (providers, local tourism offices, municipalities in each of the four target regions.
 Capacity was enhanced in a number of precursor organizations for the establishment of Local Action Groups, including planning, strategy development and group formation.
 The programme also developed the capacity of individuals and groups involved in rural development to prepare local development strategies and manage the project cycle; 4) Partnerships between public, civil and private sectors were fostered through more than 60 projects and guidelines for public-private partnerships in rural tourism were prepared.